markuslamm/io.perryquotes/README.md

 ![Perry Rhodan](perry.jpg "Perry Rhodan")

 I’m a huge Perry Rhodan fan and audiobooker of the Silver Editions from Kassel, Germany.
-This is a little Spring-Boot project to collect quotes, to provide a public api and to make cool Perry Rhodan tweets..;)
+This is a little Spring-Boot project to collect cool quotes, to provide a public api for them and to tweet from within the application

+Deployed on Heroku.

 Workflows:
 * Telegram-Component